suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

         public returns(bool);
 ```

 We can buy tokens using this function.
-The tokens are bought with the balance of the index, which you can query using `getETHBalance()` function.
+The tokens are bought with the balance of the fund, which you can query using `getETHBalance()` function.
 You can specify the exchangeId of the provider, but in most scenarios leaving at `0x0` allowing our component to chose the best provider for you.
 The list of tokens and the list of amounts must be of the same size, bieng the amounts the value of ETH that you want to spend in each
 token.
 Be aware that the total of amounts has to be less or the same that the balance available on the fund (provided by `getETHBalance()`).